daytonaio/daytona/README.md

 daytona create
 ```
 Upon executing this command, you will be prompted with two questions:
-1. Where would you like to create this environment?
-Here, you choose by selecting the provider.
+1. Choose the provider to decide where to create a dev environment.
-2. Which repository will you use to create this environment?
-Here , you can selcet your Git repo or type it in.
+2. Select or type the Git repository you wish to use to create a dev environment.

 After making your selections, press enter, and Daytona will handle the rest.
 All that remains for you to do is to execute the following command to open your default IDE:
 ```bash